Individual Wastewater Treatment (IBA)

 Who maintains my IBA?

 You are responsible for maintenance.
-To ensure that the system works properly, maintenance must be performed on the mini purification system at least once a year.
+To ensure the system works properly, the mini-purification system should have a service at least once a year.

 Why do I need to maintain my IBA?

-What should I do about odor nuisance from the mini purification system?
+What should I do about odour nuisance from the mini-treatment system?

-During the first 3 to 4 weeks, some odor may be released through the vent.
-This is normal and means that the system is working properly.
-If you still smell an odor after 4 weeks, please contact the service department.
+During the first 3 to 4 weeks, some odour may be released through the vent.
+This is normal and indicates that the system is functioning properly.
+If you still smell an odour after 4 weeks, please contact the service department.

-What should I do about unpleasant odors coming from the sewer system in and around my home?
+What should I do about unpleasant odours coming from the sewer system in and around my home?

-Odors can arise due to a failure to make adjustments to the house connection.
-Check whether all drainage points are equipped with an odor trap, such as a siphon or water seal.
-Also ensure that the house connection is properly vented and aerated.
+Odours can arise due to a failure to make adjustments to the house connection.
+Check that all drainage points are equipped with an odour trap, such as a siphon or water seal.
+Make sure the house connection is properly vented and aerated.

 What is my own responsibility?

-Blockages between your property and the mini treatment plant are your responsibility.
-When unblocking, solid waste particles can enter the mini treatment plant and cause blockages.
+Blockages between your property and the mini-treatment plant are your responsibility.
+During unblocking, solid waste particles can enter the mini-treatment plant and cause blockages.
 Prevent this by collecting the waste and disposing of it in the household waste container.

 When should I call the repair service?